 The most common complaints we hear are of the “chicken neck” look, which is the sagging and wrinkling of the skin of the neck along with the platysmal bands, which are the neck muscles, becoming more visible.
 Other concerns include prominent and all too visible blood vessels of the hands, as well as vertical wrinkles and sun spots on the hands, chest, and legs.

 The essentials of skin care, a common topic on this blog are vital to facial skin, apply equally to the non-facial skin.
 Sunscreens, antioxidants, growth factors, retinols and moisturizers should all be used not only on the facial skin but also on the neck and upper chest – the so-called décolleté.
 One should keep in mind however, that the skin of the neck and upper chest may be more sensitive to retinols so application of these topical ingredients should be started slowly and only increased as the tolerance increases.

 Insofar as the neck is concerned there are fortunately several treatment options other than wearing a scarf as we have all seen with a number of aging movie stars.
 To treat the so-called “chicken neck” when the laxity is considerable, an in-office lift is an excellent choice.
 This procedure is performed under local anesthetic and can significantly eliminate or dramatically reduce the wrinkles and the sagging of the skin of both the neck and the lower face.

-Sunspots and the common brown and red mottled spots of the skin of the neck can be treated quite readily with lasers in the office and with topical skin lightening medications which can be applied in the comfort of one’s home.
+Sunspots and the common brown and red mottled spots of the skin of the neck can be treated quite readily with laser treatments in the office and with topical skin lightening medications which can be applied in the comfort of one’s home.

-If the skin on your hands or the vertical wrinkling of the chest is embarrassing, hyalauronic acid, with trade names Restylane and Juvaderm, can be injected to build collagen and thicken the skin so the blood vessels and wrinkling are less visible.
+If the skin on your hands or the vertical wrinkling of the chest is embarrassing, hyaluronic acid, with trade names Restylane® and Juvaderm®, can be injected to build collagen and thicken the skin so the blood vessels and wrinkling are less visible.

 Step Three: Prevention